 Governments perform several key functions including developing macro-fiscal frameworks, formulating and executing budgets, and reporting to oversight institutions and the public at large.
 Despite progress in recent decades, many developing countries continue to lack the capacity to deliver the core functions of government affecting public service delivery.

 Bureau for Economic Growth, Education and Environment (E3)’s Role

-E3 economists provide expert advice and analysis to help USAID Missions make, smart, evidence-based program decisions on how to help developing countries make the reforms needed for sustainable growth.
-E3 takes the lead in convening teams and contributing staff for CBA and IGD analyses.
-It is also responsible for cross-cutting support for these analytical products, including managing information and data resources essential to undertaking these analyses, developing methodologies and implementing quality control to support these efforts, and maintaining contacts in the wider community of practice for these techniques.
-Such community includes other U.S Government agencies, multilateral development banks, implementing partners, and the academic community.
+E3 economists provide expert advice and analysis to help USAID Missions make smart program decisions on how developing countries can make the reforms needed for sustainable growth.
+E3 takes the lead in convening teams and contributing staff for CBA, IGD, DRM and PFM analyses.

-E3 economists closely collaborate across the Agency with economists and sector specialists in the Missions and Regional Bureaus to ensure that analytical results are properly integrated into Missions’ strategies and projects.
-In some instances, economists from partner country governments contribute to these efforts as co-authors and reviewers.
-This is an important step, naturally, in securing co-ownership of the analytical findings.
-In the course of these analyses, USAID teams routinely and widely consult and collaborate with the private sector, civil society, and other donors and international organizations.
+E3 economists closely collaborate across the Agency with other economists and sector specialists in the Missions and Regional Bureaus to ensure that analytical results are properly integrated into Missions’ strategies and projects.
+This is an important step in securing co-ownership of the analytical findings.

 For More Information